project-araia/climpdfgetter/README.md

 - [crawl4ai](https://crawl4ai.com/mkdocs/) as its primary webcrawler
 library.
 Downloads are at "human speeds" to try avoiding being blocked or rate-limited.

-- [marker](https://github.com/datalab-to/marker) as its library for extracting tables and images from PDFs.

 - [openparse](https://github.com/Filimoa/open-parse) for text-extraction and formatting.